michael-jacobs/michael-jacobs.github.io/_pages/services.md

 {: .notice--info}

 **REPORTING & VISUALISATION**
-Drafting of data rich analytical texts and presentations, adapted to meet the needs of the target audience to effectively communicate key findings.
-Creation of both static and interactive data visualisations.
+I can support the dissemination of your results, drafting data-rich analytical texts and presentations to communicate key findings effectively to your target audience, including the reation of both static and interactive data visualisations.
 {: .notice--info}

 **STATISTICAL FRAMEWORKS & CONCEPTUALISATION**
 I have a range of experience of dealing with official statistical frameworks and concepts and can advise on the coherence of data with reference to required standards and definitions.
 I also design new statistical indicators and KPIs enabling organisation to monitor the things they need to measure.
 {: .notice--info}

+**WEB SCRAPING**

+{: .notice--info}

 **ONLINE SURVEY DESIGN & ADMINISTRATION**
 Want to find out the opinions of your staff or customers?
 Interested in conducting a survey of households?
 I can  design, implement and analyse web-based questionnaires, from drafting of the questions, to reporting on the results, and everything in between.
-{: .notice--info}

-**WEB SCRAPING**
 {: .notice--info}

 **HR ANALYTICS**
 Is your organisation competitive in terms of staff remuneration?
 I can assist with salary benchmarking studies to help you find out.
 I also have in-depth expertise in the field of cost of living analysis, specifically in relation to the setting and adjustment of salaries.